-Management has determined that there are three operating segments in line with the nature in which the Group is managed.
-The reports reviewed by the Operational Leadership Team ('OLT'), which is the chief operating decision-maker ('CODM') for all three segments, splits out operating performance by segment.
+Management has determined that there is one operating and reporting segment based on the reports reviewed by the Operational Leadership Team ('OLT') which is the chief operating decision-maker ('CODM').
 The OLT is made up of the Executive Directors and Key Management and is responsible for the strategic decision-making of the Group.
-Revenue and cost streams for each operating segment are largely independent.

-The OLT primarily uses the statutory measures of Revenue and Operating profit to assess the performance of the operating segments.
+The OLT primarily uses the statutory measures of Revenue and Operating profit to assess the performance of the one operating segment.
+To assist in the analysis of the Group's revenue-generating trends, the OLT reviews revenue at a disaggregated level as detailed within note 5.
 The revenue from external parties reported to the OLT is measured in a manner consistent with that in the income statement.